 The Frequency of Names

-If you come across the same repetition of names then it is quite possible that you may have found a family connection.
+If you come across the same repetition of names then you may have found a family connection.
 Especially if they share the same surname.

 Translation of a Name

-As society has been known to be quite biased it is quite reasonable to think that your ancestors may have changed their name in order to get work, or to rent accommodation.
+As society has been known to be quite biased it is quite reasonable to think that your ancestors may have changed their name to get work or to rent accommodation.